astridx/meinblog/content/posts/joomla/31joomla-ansicht-nach-kategorien.en.md

 > Reminder: [Categories](https://docs.joomla.org/Special:MyLanguage/Category 'Special:MyLanguage/Category') are a way of organising content in Joomla!
 A category contains posts and other categories.
 A post can only be in one category.
 If a category is contained in another, it is a subcategory of the category.

-## For impatient people

-View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t25...t26)[^github.com/astridx/boilerplate/compare/t25...t26] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t25...t26)[^github.com/astridx/boilerplate/compare/t25...t26] and incorporate these changes into your development version.

 ## Step by step